daerduoCarey/o2oafford/exps/README.md

 ## Code Structure

 The main directory includes:
-1) `data` stores the SAPIEN shape data and the collected interaction trial data.
+1) `data` stores the SAPIEN shape data and the collected interaction data.
 2) `exps` contains all code implementation, as well as training and test scripts, logs (containing pretrained checkpoints and some result visualization), results, etc.
-3) `stats` contains necessary setting files specifying the data statistics to use to run experiments over the released small set of data.
+3) `stats` contains necessary setting files specifying the data statistics to use to run the experiments.

 ### To visualize the task environment and try to collect one data